Special Recruiting Opportunities

 The American Association for the Advancement of Science: Minority Science Writers Internship

 The American Association for the Advancement of Science (AAAS) and the Pitts Family Foundation is proud to offer a summer internship program for minority students interested in journalism as a career and who want to learn about science writing.
 Experience what it’s like to cover the scientific and technological issues that shape our global community.
 The Internship takes place at the Washington, D.C. headquarters of AAAS’s Science magazine, the largest interdisciplinary journal in the world.

 The program is a paid, 10-week experience under the guidance of the weekly magazine’s award-winning staff of professional science writers and editors.

 Black Enterprise Internships are designed to provide real-life work experiences for college students interested in a career in the media industry.
 College students who are juniors, seniors, or in graduate school may apply.

 Students must have a grade point average of 3.0 or above in order to be eligible.
 They must also have a strong desire to work within the media industry.
 The internships are unpaid.
-You might consider applying for a Career Planning Funded Internship grant.
+You might consider applying for a Career Exploration and Development Funded Internship grant.
 Applicants interested in working in the editorial department must have excellent writing skills.
 In addition to an application, they will be required to submit samples of their written work.
 All students applying must include a cover letter and resume as well.